MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/expense/match-receipt-expense-ocr.md

 ## Attach receipts to an expense report

-To automatically attach receipts that include credit card transactions when an expense report is created, do the following:
+To automatically attach receipts that include credit card transactions when an expense report is created, complete the following steps.

   1. Open the **Expense management** workspace.
   2. On the **Receipts** tab, verify that unattached receipts exist.
 You can also upload receipts on the **Receipts** tab.